ExenalEurope/ExenalEurope/README.md

 in how computer programs/games were made.
 I also made my own blog, and I experimented with some HTML.
 After all of this, one of my favourite games, Minecraft, had Servers -- which inspired me to work on my own!
 And now, I am a full-stack developer working on my own PHP website.

+By making different projects throughout the years, it has taught me different skills and abilities, such as working on my own, working within teams, making businesses and advertising and marketing, social skills, and learning git, linux, sql, and other kinds of applications and software which has further improved me as a person.

 ### Contact me ✉️
 You can contact me on akoszpek@gmail.com